Jiang-JC/2D-KSE-RL/README.md

 # 2D-KSE-RL

-Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning" by Juncheng Jiang, Dongdong Wan and †Mengqi Zhang.
+Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning" by Juncheng Jiang, Dongdong Wan and Mengqi Zhang*.

 This paper is yet to be submitted.